DMcDonough26/darts_scoring/README.md

 <br> -- Player1, Player2
 <br> -- Teams are randomly assigned for games so no need to worry about input order
 <br> -- If only one player is provided, you will then be prompted to specify the level of computer opponent you wish to play
+<br> -- If you want to play against multiple computer opponents, you can add multiple players with the name "Opponent", and training mode defaults to beginner

 ## Cricket
 <br> -- darts are scored with a lowercase 't','d','s' and then the number scored and a comma separating darts